 With respect to this proceeding, IEEE 802 supports the FCC proposed actions to promote the use of 70/80/90 GHz spectrum bands for backhaul, communication to ships and aircrafts, and encourage other innovative uses in the spectrum.

-The FCC currently has rules for operation in the 57-71 GHz spectrum in Part 15.255, which supports WiGig based on IEEE Std 802.11-2016, proximity communications based on IEEE Std 802.15.3, backhaul, as well as a range of other short-range applications that are continuing to evolve including the use of on-board aircraft communication services.
+The FCC currently has rules for operation in the 57-71 GHz spectrum in Part 15.255, which supports WiGig based on IEEE Std 802.11-2016, proximity communications based on IEEE Std 802.15.3e-2017 and IEEE 802.15.3f-2017, backhaul, as well as a range of other short-range applications that are continuing to evolve including the use of on-board aircraft communication services.

 The 70/80/90 GHz spectrum offers characteristics that would greatly benefit some of the known applications including the use aboard aircraft, and also enable future new uses.
 Therefore IEEE 802 recommends that the FCC also consider comprehensive rules for indoor operation in the 71-76, 81-86, 92-94, and 94.1-95 GHz bands.
 We further recommend that those rules be the same rules described in Part 15.255 so that the device/s may operate seamlessly across the existing and new spectrum.